kareman/FileSmith/README.md

 - [x] Use Swifts native error handling.
 - [x] List the contents of directories (recursively if needed).
 - [x] Filter with glob wildcard patterns.
-- [x] Optionally restrict changes to the current working directory for extra safety.
+- [x] Sandbox mode prohibits changes outside of the current working directory.
 - [x] Write text to files the same way you use Swift's `print` function.

 ## Terms

 **Path:**

 The location of an item _which may or may not exist_ in the local file system.
 It is either a [DirectoryPath](https://kareman.github.io/FileSmith/Structs/DirectoryPath.html), [FilePath](https://kareman.github.io/FileSmith/Structs/FilePath.html) or [AnyPath](https://kareman.github.io/FileSmith/Structs/AnyPath.html).

 **File:**

 An existing regular file or something _file-like_ which you can read from and/or write to, like streams, pipes or sockets.
 Or symbolic links to any of these.

 **Directory:**

 An existing directory or a symbolic link to a directory.
 Basically anything you can `cd` into in the terminal.

 **Item:**

 (for lack of a better term)

 A file or a directory.
 Anything with a path in the file system.

 ## Safety first